andrew-data-dev/andrew-data-dev.github.io/content/_index.md

 I've included short summaries of personal projects I've worked on, either for fun or as part of my graduate degree.
 Feel free to ask me about any of them -- when I work on something engaging, challenging, and fun, I easily spend hours hyperfocused on it.

 I feel the same way about work projects, but I'm more selective about sharing those details to maintain confidentiality for my previous employers.
-Regardless, check out my work projects page!

 ---